KaotoIO/vscode-kaoto/CONTRIBUTING.md

 * Push the tag to vscode-kaoto repository
 * Start build on [Jenkins CI](https://master-jenkins-csb-fusetools-qe.apps.ocp-c1.prod.psi.redhat.com/view/VS%20Code%20-%20release/job/vscode/job/eng/job/vscode-kaoto-release/) with _publishToMarketPlace_ and _publishToOVSX_ parameters checked
 * When the build hits the _Publish to Marketplace_ step, it will wait for an approval
-* It is possible to check that the produced vsix is valid by using the one pushed in [Jboss download area](https://download.jboss.org/jbosstools/vscode/snapshots/vscode-kaoto/)
+* It is possible to check that the produced vsix is valid by using the one pushed in [JBoss download area](https://download.jboss.org/jbosstools/vscode/snapshots/vscode-kaoto/)
 * For someone in _submitter_ list:
   * Ensure you are logged in
   * Go to the console log of the build and click `Proceed`